 I was visiting customers and prospects in South East Asia (SEA) recently where I visited several local and global banks.
-While I was speaking with them about machine identity protection, I got some interesting insights on things that are troubling them.
+While I was speaking with them about machine identity management, I got some interesting insights on things that are troubling them.
 The issues that they were facing were not necessarily consistent with what we see elsewhere.
 In fact, they were rather surprising to me.

 In other regions, our customers come to us mainly because they have experienced severe certificate outages.
 They want to know how we can help them automate the certificate life cycle, and make it better and easier for them to protect and manage their machine identities.
 As I discovered, it's a completely different scenario in the SEA region.
 They do have outages, but they have sort of come to expect them as a matter course.
 So, they just deal with them when they occur.

 Banks here, like others around the world, are indeed concerned about implementing end-to-end encryption.
 It's pretty much a given for the financial sector.
 So, banks will encrypt everything from the starting point to the storage point of the data.
 However, the concept of machine-to-machine (M2M) encryption is pretty new to sectors outside of financial, banking and insurance.
 It's probably two years old in some countries, resulting mainly from the enactment of the Privacy Data Protection Act (PDPA).
 So, when the auditors started paying attention, so did the banks.

 So, to avoid audit findings, these banks began implementing M2M encryption for data at rest, data in motion, and so on and so forth.
 In practice, what I saw was that these banks were relying heavily on self-signed certificates to meet compliance mandates.
 But, while they were attempting to ward off audit findings, they were still struggling a lot with self-signed certificates internally.
 With external certificates, they were fine.
 But their internal certificates were completely mismanaged.
 This issue did not miss the attention of the auditors.